live-clones/docutils/docutils/docs/dev/website.rst

    once to create the directories in the filesystem before preparing for HTML processing.

 #.
-Any .html document with a corresponding .txt file is regenerated
+Any .html document with a corresponding .rst file is regenerated
-   if the .txt has changed, but no new .html files will be generated.
+   if the .rst has changed, but no new .html files will be generated.

-   Therefore *touch* the .html-file and then the .txt.
+   Therefore *touch* the .html-file and then the .rst.

 #. ``docutils-update.local -u``    Regenerate .html unconditionally.